ViolettaStolarova/rsschool-cv/cv.md

   ### Work experience:
   Nothing yet.
   ### Education
-  * In the process of obtaining a bachelor's degree in the field of ""
+  * In the process of obtaining a bachelor's degree in the field of "Аutomated information processing systems"
-  * some tutorials on youtube
+  * Some tutorials on youtube
-  * books
+  * Books
   ### English
   I  have B1 level,but I strive to improve my English.